How to Promote Your Blog Posts in 2020

 Choose the image size, thumbnail, medium, or large and one or two descriptive sentences.

 One thing that can bog down page speed is large images.
-There are plugins like TinyPNG that will automatically compress or optimize your images.
+There are plugins like Smush and TinyPNG that will automatically compress or optimize your images.

 Include Meta Title – This gets shown in the search engine results pages (SERP) and you are allowed about 60 characters for the title.
 Longer is better.